 Administrative Office Help

 Help is always needed to answer phones, compile mailings, send data to newspapers and radio stations, prepare programs for performances, filing, and general office tasks.
 Duties in this area can be performed during daytime business hours and on show days or evenings.
 The Sunshine Committee sends out birthday cards and other correspondence to Ambassadors.
 The Archive & Scrapbooking Committee helps keep a record of each season and processes archival items that are donated to the Opera House.
 The Return Visitor Committee sends notes to first-time visitors.

 - 15 Years of Age or Older (Concession Workers who serve alcohol must be 21)

 - All show night volunteers must be able to stand for long periods of time (for most positions)

 - Attend a Training Session usually held at the beginning of the season.

 - Pass a SLED background check.

-- Minimal annual service (Ambassadors are requested to work 24 events a year - that is only 2 a month.)
+- Minimal annual service (Ambassadors are requested to work at least 24 events a year - that is only 2 a month.)